sergionr2/RacingRobot/README.md

 make upload
 ```

-1. Launch the main script on the Raspberry Pi, it will try to follow a black&white line.
+1. Launch the main script on the Raspberry Pi, it will try to follow a line.
 All useful constants can be found in `constants.py`.
 ```
 python main.py